 A book reviewer once described Franklin Burroughs as “the kind of essayist whose vision transcends time and place.”
 And we agree, in the sense that his work can be deftly, even subversively about more than what it’s about.
 Still, his rendering of these things — time (particularly its passage) and place (particularly as it is lived in) — is so rich and inhabitable that transcendence can feel, well, a bit overrated.
-This month, we say goodbye to Burroughs, who has penned Down East’s Room With a View column since 2016.
 He’s the author of three seminal collections of what are often described as nature essays: Billy Watson’s Croker Sack, The River Home, and Confluence: Merrymeeting Bay.
-Burroughs taught English at Bowdoin College from 1968 until 2002 and relinquishes his column to focus on another collection — and perhaps, we suspect, fishing trips.
-Read his final below.
+Burroughs taught English at Bowdoin College from 1968 until 2002.

 By Franklin Burroughs